-NOAA’s Climate Program Office awards nearly $1 million to improve climate information, services for extreme heat resilience
+NOAA’s Climate Program Office awards over $1 million to improve climate information, services for extreme heat resilience

 This Washington, D.C. map reveals a range of temperatures on the afternoon of Aug.
 28, 2018, from a low of 85 degrees F to a high of 102 degrees F. Temperature data are colored in shades of blue (coolest half of the day's temperature range) to red (warmest half).
 Credit: NOAA Climate.gov based on data courtesy of Portland State University

-NOAA’s Climate Program Office (CPO) is pleased to announce $950,000 for four new projects that will support decision making in neighborhoods grappling with inequitably distributed impacts from the deadliest weather-related risk in the United States—extreme heat.
+NOAA’s Climate Program Office (CPO) is pleased to announce $1.25 million for five new projects that will support decision making in neighborhoods grappling with inequitably distributed impacts from the deadliest weather-related risk in the United States—extreme heat.